Friends loved the notes written on dish cloth👏🏽👏🏽👏🏽

 We use Post Haste couriers as they provide an easy TRACK AND TRACE service and can deliver from us to you in 1-2 working days (allow longer for rural).

-Once you have your tracking number (it is a barcode) you can use this link to see where your awesome parcel is as it zooms across New Zealand to wherever in the world you are!
+Once you have your tracking number (it is a barcode) you can use this link to see where your awesome parcel is as it zooms across New Zealand or to wherever in the world you are.
 Click here.

-The posting satchels we use made from either:
+The posting satchels we use are made from either:

 Our courier cannot deliver to PO Boxes, so please provide a physical address for delivery.